-As a one eyed filmmaker, he transformed his prosthetic eye into a wireless video camera to become a bionic documentary maker.
-Time Magazine went on to name the Eyeborg Cam as one of the 50 best inventions of 2009.
+A one eyed filmmaker, he transformed his prosthetic eye into a wireless video camera to become a bionic documentary maker.
+Time Magazine named the Eyeborg cam as one of the 50 best inventions of 2009.